GridTools/gridtools/docs_src/manuals/getting_started/getting_started.rst

    :linenos:

 There are some points which we did not discuss so far.
 For a first look at |GT| these can be considered fixed patterns and we won't discuss them now in detail.
-In brief:

-- In order to use the :math:`(i,j)` syntax we need to define the symbols to point to the respective dimensions.
+A common pattern is to use the preprocessor flag ``__CUDACC__`` to distinguish between CPU and GPU code.
-- A common pattern is to use the preprocessor flag ``__CUDACC__`` to distinguish between CPU and GPU code.
-We use this to set the :term:`Backend`.
+Here we use the GridTools internal ``GT_CUDA`` macro to do this.
+The macro is used to set the correct :term:`Backend` and :term:`Storage Traits` for the CUDA or CPU architecture, respectively.

 The code example can be compiled using the following simple CMake script (requires an installation of GridTools, see :ref:`installation`).